elizabethdaly/data-analysis-project/README.md

 ![SimpleLinReg](images/LSQalldata.png)

+### 3.3 and 3.4 Regression with Statsmodels and scikit-learn
 We then move on to using two packages, Statsmodels and scikit-learn, to perform linear regression and return fitting parameters and metrics.
 Statsmodels is a Python package for performing statistical analysis of data - we are interested in the OLS (Ordinary Least Squares) module for performing linear regression.
 OLS involves fitting a linear model with coefficients to minimize the residual sum of squares between the observed data points and the best fit.
 Scikit-learn is a machine learning package which can also perform OLS fitting.
 Strictly speaking there is no need to perform regression with both packages, but I do it once in the notebook and then stick to scikit-learn, which is useful for making predictions using the dataset.

 In regression, R<sup>2</sup> is the coefficient of determination, a measure of how close the data points are to the fitted regression line; or how much of the variation in the data is explained by the linear model.
 It ranges from 0 to 1, and in general, higher values of R<sup>2</sup> are better.
 However, as the minitab reference below discusses, that's not the full story.
 That reference states that in fields which try to predict human behaviour (the tips dataset falls into this category), values of R<sup>2</sup> less that 0.5 are not unusual; we find R<sup>2</sup> = 0.457 on average.
 It's also important to take into account the appropriateness of the model when assessing R<sup>2</sup>.
 Another model (perhaps a high-order polynomial fit) may produce a better R<sup>2</sup> but wouldn't be a sensible way to model how tip amount varies with total bill.

+### Linear regression on various subsets of the data
 The results of regression on all of the data, and on subsets of it, are presented in the table below.

 Line fit    | R<sup>2</sup> | slope | intercept
 ------------|---------------|-------|----------